How you prevent and handle trademark theft could greatly impact the sustainability of your business. Find out more about these types of situations.

 1. Adopt a unique name – When choosing a name for your brand, avoid generic or descriptive terms such as “Happy, healthy meals” as they could be easily challenged, easily duplicated, and are very common.
 Instead, you should go for names such as Nestle, KFC or McDonald’s, which are easily defended.

 2. Get your brand registered: If you haven’t marked your territory, you cannot claim it.
 Thus, once you have finalized your brand name, get it registered.
-To do so, you can get help from an attorney or use any of the numbers of services available online.
+To do so, you can get help from a Philadelphia trademark attorney or use any of the numbers of services available online.

 3. Maintain an active online presence: Registering your trademark is not enough.
 You need to use it actively to avoid its disuse by someone.
 This includes keeping all paperwork and correspondence up-to-date.
 In case of infringement, an active online presence can help you defend your case.